Fundraising ideas for Easter

 Helen Wagner, Chair, Friends of Selwyn Primary School,

-'Easter Bunny Bingo is one of our best-supported activities with
+'Easter Bunny Bingo is one of our most-supported activities with

-the first five games have a prize of a largish egg for a line and a
+The first five have a prize of a large egg for a line and a cuddly

-cuddly toy for a full house (these are bought in the January
+toy for a full house (these are bought in the January sales!).

-sales!).
-The last game is slightly different - we sell the bingo

-ticket at £1, and a quarter of what we take is the prize money.
 The

+last game is slightly different - we sell the bingo ticket at £1,

+and a quarter of what we take is the prize money.
+The last event

-grandparent), The Friends of Gilded Hollins Primary School in
+Friends of Gilded Hollins Primary School in Leigh,

 'We organised a sponsored bounce, which raised a staggering